uldtot/wcioShop/README.md

 # wcioShop (This really needs a better name...
-Maybe just IOShop?)
+Maybe just IoShop?)

 The status of this project can be seen here (estimated)